JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/numerical_methods.md

 ## Gradient descent

-We learnt that the gradient is the direction of the steepest descent.
+We learnt that the gradient is the direction of steepest descent.
 The straightforward idea is to move in the opposite direction.
 This gives rise to the gradient descent algorithm
 ```math
 x^{k+1} = x^k - \alpha^k\nabla f(x^k).
 ```